Stone pseudovarieties: Stone varieties

 Let $X$ be a topological space and let \Cl S be a Stone pseudovariety.
 Let $\iota:X\to\Om X{\Cl S}$ be the natural generating mapping.
 We associate with each continuous mapping $\varphi:X\to S$ into a Stone topological algebra $S$ which is residually~\Cl S the unique continuous homomorphism $\hat{\varphi}:\Om X{\Cl S}\to S$ such that $\hat{\varphi}\circ\iota=\varphi$.
 By a \emph{Stone \Cl S-pseudoidentity over $X$} we mean a pair $(u,v)$ of elements of~$\Om X{\Cl S}$, usually written as a formal equality $u=v$.
 We say that a residually~\Cl S Stone topological algebra $S$ \emph{satisfies} $u=v$ if, for every continuous homomorphism $\varphi:X\to S$, the equality $\hat{\varphi}(u)=\hat{\varphi}(v)$ holds.
 In case $\Cl S=\St_\Omega$ consists of all Stone topological $\Omega$-algebras, we refer simply to \emph{Stone pseudoidentities over~$X$}.

-\begin{eg} Let $\Omega$ be a Stone signature.
-By Corollary~\ref{c:residual-closure} and Proposition~\ref{p:varieties}, the class $\reallywidehat{\pv{Fin}_\Omega}$ of all profinite algebras is a Stone variety.
-Suppose also that the space $X$ is 0-dimensional.
-By Proposition~\ref{p:free-Stone-embedding-of-terms}, the topological algebra $T_\Omega(X)$ is residually finite.
-Hence, the variety of all profinite $\Omega$-algebras satisfies no nontrivial identities.
-Of course, neither does the variety $\St_\Omega$ of all Stone topological $\Omega$-algebras, which contains non-profinite algebras by Theorem~\ref{t:Stone-free-not-profinite}.
-This shows that one cannot expect Stone varieties to be defined by identities as in the classical Birkhoff theorem for varieties of discrete algebras over discrete signatures \cite{Birkhoff:1935}.
-Nevertheless, of course every set $\Sigma$ of identities still defines a Stone variety, namely the class of all Stone topological algebras that satisfy $\Sigma$. \end{eg}

-A topological space $X$ is said to be \emph{extremally disconnected} if the closure of every open subset of~$X$ is open.
-It is easy to see that every Hausdorff extremally disconnected space if totally disconnected.
-The compact extremally disconnected spaces are sometimes called \emph{Stonean spaces} and turn out to be, up to homeomorphism, the Stone duals of complete Boolean algebras.
-Complete Boolean algebras are known to be injective in the category of Boolean algebras \cite{Sikorski:1948a} (that is, given a Boolean subalgebra $A$ of a Boolean algebra $B$, a homomorphism $A\to C$ from $A$ to a complete Boolean algebra $C$ extends to a homomorphism $B\to C$).
-Dually, and more generally, Stonean spaces are known to be precisely the projective spaces in the category of compact spaces \cite{Gleason:1958}.
-For more details, see \cite{Johnstone:1986}.
-Note that, since a Boolean algebra may always embedded in a complete Boolean algebra, dually, every Stone space is continuous image of some Stonean space, a fact that is used below.

-In spite of Example~\ref{eg:profinite}, it is still natural to expect Stone varieties to be defined by some sort of identities and it turns out that Stone pseudoidentities play that role.
 The following result is the suitable analog of Birkhoff's theorem for Stone varieties.
 It comes at the cost of allowing proper classes of Stone pseudoidentities for describing varieties for, unlike the classical discrete setting, one cannot reduce to the case where (pseudo)identities are written over finite sets of variables.
 More precisely, we consider classes consisting of Stone \Cl S-pseudoidentities over arbitrary Stonean spaces~$X$.
 For such a class $\Sigma$, we denote $\op\Sigma\cl_{\Cl S}$ the class of all members of~\Cl S that satisfy all members of~$\Sigma$ and we call $\Sigma$ a \emph{basis} of the class~$\op\Sigma\cl_{\Cl S}$.
 In case $\Cl S=\St_\Omega$, we drop the index \Cl S, writing simply $\op\Sigma\cl$.

 \begin{Thm} A class \Cl V of Stone topological algebras is a Stone variety if and only if there is a class $\Sigma$ of Stone pseudoidentities over Stonean spaces such that $\Cl V=\op\Sigma\cl$. \end{Thm}